Eat the world

 Read the full article here.

 So, I write.
 I wrote a book.
-It’s coming out in the Fall of 2015 with Penguin Random House (Gotham).
+It’s coming out in Spring 2016 with Penguin Random House.

-It’s called Found in Translation.
+It’s called MOTHER TONGUE.
 Here is what my publisher says about it:

 One woman’s quest to learn Mandarin in Beijing, Arabic in Beirut, and Spanish in Mexico, with her young family along for the ride.